Notice of Privacy Practices

 Detroit, MI 48202

-Once this request is processed, the system will not allow you or anyone to register online and use Member Services Online.
-If you decide you want to remove this restriction after opting out, notify the Customer Service Department in writing at the above address.
+Once this request is processed, the system will not allow you or anyone to register online and use HAP’s online member services.
+If you decide you want to remove this restriction after opting out, notify the Customer Service department in writing at the above address.
 You should also contact Customer Service if you receive email from us that you do not wish to receive in the future.

 We periodically review and update our privacy policies and security measures.
 When we do so we may need to change or update this statement and reserve the right to do so.
 All updates and changes automatically apply to you without notice.